SERVICE DESIGN

 Designing an Empathetic Path to Connection for Introverts

 Living in Seattle, most of us realized how the ”Seattle Freeze“ makes forming social connection even more difficult.
-Although there are many solutions for social connection, but it struck us how most of them are high-energy format that tailored for extroverted norms, and the society has tend to view introverts as those "who probably don't suffer from social loneliness because they enjoy being alone".
+Although there are many solutions for social connection, it has struck us how most of them are high-energy format that tailored for extroverted norms, and the society has tend to view introverts as those "who probably don't suffer from social loneliness because they enjoy being alone".

 Our goal is to understand how social infrastructures can support people with different forms of engagement to build social connections, we intentionally included scaffolded friction into our community service design to support user growth and autonomy in social participation through return visits.
 We want to empower users to tailor their preferences and make their own decisions about how and when they participate in social interactions.